nbiish/giizhendam-aabajichiganan-mcp/README.md

 ### Aider Code Assistance

-Use the `prompt_aider` tool to interact with the aider CLI:
+Use the `prompt_aider` tool to get expert guidance on using the aider CLI:

 ```typescript
 // Example using prompt_aider